1Payment Methods

 I'll invoice you when the cover is done.
 After I receive your payment, I'll send you the final, high-resolution version.

-Covers and other graphics using stock images typically take me 2-4 weeks depending on what else I'm working on at the time.
+Covers and other graphics using stock images typically take me 1 week/cover depending on what else I'm working on at the time.
 Please let me know your deadline, so I can arrange my schedule accordingly.

 Painting-specific:

-I work on one painting at a time, and they can take 4-6 weeks, depending on other work in progress and because I mainly paint on the weekends, thanks to my day job.
-If you need the painting sooner, I may be able to shuffle my schedule around, but I will need to add a rush job premium to the final cost.
+I work on one painting at a time, and they can take 2-4 weeks, depending on other work in progres.
+If you need the painting sooner, I *may* be able to shuffle my schedule around, but I will need to add a rush job premium to the final cost.
 Please do ask!

 With paintings, I'll prepare a contract for us both to sign that covers what I will give you, and what your final cost will be.
 Once it's signed, I'll get to work.